Last Updated on March 30, 2023 by Erik Prado

 Step 3: Stay In That Row And Find The Corresponding Priority Date Under The Country Of Birth

-If the date on the chart is current “C” or the foreign national’s priority date is earlier than the date listed, the applicant can file the Form I-485.
+If the date on the chart is current “C” or the foreign national’s priority date is earlier than the date listed, the applicant can file Form I-485.

 For more information about the visa bulletin or the PERM recruitment process, catch our on-demand webinar with Global Immigration Associates Managing Attorney Louis Massard.